How Much Does a Home Warranty Cost?

-A home warranty protects your home and gives you peace of mind when it comes to home repairs, but many homeowners don’t know how much to expect to spend.
+A home warranty protects your home and gives you peace of mind when it comes to home repairs, but how much money should you expect to spend on a warranty?

 When something breaks down in your home, it can be a huge expense and hassle.
 That’s why so many American homeowners protect their budgets with a home warranty.

 Home warranties cover the cost of repair when your home’s systems and appliances malfunction.
 Knowing how old your appliance is can help make that less surprising.
 They also take charge of the repair process so that you can go about your day.

 Think of a home warranty as a service contract that picks up where homeowners insurance stops.
 While insurance covers damage from weather or fire, a home warranty contract covers everyday mechanical failure.